ganeshkbhat/static-server/README.md

 # nserve

-Run a simple static server using node based http server / nserve
+Run a simple static server using node based http server from package serverdev / nserve

 # INSTALLATION

 Install using the following command

-`npm install -g servedev`
+`npm install -g serverdev`

 # RUN SERVER IN FOLDER